discopt/cmr/doc/graphic.md

     ./cmr-graphic [OPTION]...
 FILE

-Options are as follows:
+Options:
   - `-i FORMAT` Format of input FILE; default: `dense`.
   - `-o FORMAT` Format of output; default: `edgelist` if input is a matrix and `dense` if input is a graph.
-  - `-b`        Consider binary representation matrices (default: ternary).

 Formats for matrices are \ref dense-matrix, \ref sparse-matrix.
-Formats for graphs are \ref edge-list.
+Formats for graphs are \ref edge-list and \ref dot.
 If FILE is `-`, then the input will be read from stdin.

 ## Algorithm ##